 From St. Moritz to Poschiavo on the Bernina Line

 If you are traveling on the Chur to Tirano service, the train will bypass St. Moritz.
 You will seamlessly enter the second leg of the journey: the Bernina Line.
 (The Albula Line ends in St. Moritz).
 The Bernina Line had to be built with less funding.
-Thus, it has far less tunnels and viaducts.
+Thus, it has far fewer tunnels and viaducts.
 But this does not mean that it is less impressive!

-For instance, consider the majestic Morteratsch Glacier just past Pontresina on your right hand side:
+For instance, consider the majestic Morteratsch Glacier just past Pontresina on your right-hand side:

-It reaches the highest point on the entire trip, the Ospizio Bernina, at 2253 meters above sea.
+The Bernina Line is all about altitudes.
+It reaches the highest point on the trip, the Ospizio Bernina, at 2253 meters above the sea.
 Amazingly, there is no cogwheel technology needed to reach it.
 This feat makes the Bernina Line the highest railway in Europe without a cogwheel.

 Fun fact: Lake Bianco is a watershed, feeding the Baltic Sea to the east and the Adriatic Sea to the south.